Wirecloud/docker-wirecloud/README.md

 ```

 Now your WireCloud instance is ready to be used!
 Open your browser and point it to your docker machine using `http://` (e.g. `http://192.168.99.100`).

+### Customizations

+The composable image uses two volumes, one for `/opt/wirecloud_instance` and
+another for `/var/www/static`.
+The only difference with the standalone image is
+that the static files are stored in `/var/www/static` instead of being stored in
+`/opt/wirecloud_instance/static`.

+> **Note**: Rembember that any change made outside the defined volumes will be
+> lost if the image is updated.

 ### Other useful commands